OctaveLauby/PyNeuralNetwork/README.md

 `python3 run.py -h`

-2. Run DNN on a data set with default options (1 hidden layer, ...):
+2. Pick your dataset: *-f -l -s*
+> We will use data/iris.csv, where label is given in in 'class' column.
+We can use the input normalisation (-s option)

-`python3 run.py -f data/iris.csv -l class`
+`python3 run.py -f data/iris.csv -l class -s`

 3. Customize DNN: *-n --hidden_act --output_act*.